 Synchronous precursor selection (SPS) for MS3 is a novel method designed to overcome the problem of isobaric ion contamination and to restore quantitative accuracy and precision while preventing loss of sensitivity.
 The SPS method begins with selection of the parent ion in the MS scan, followed by its isolation in the quadrupole and fragmentation by collisionally induced dissociation (CID) in the ion trap.
 Following fragmentation, SPS enables simultaneous isolation of up to 20 MS2 fragment ions.
 A select group of MS2 fragment ions are then transferred back into the ion routing multipole (IRM) where they undergo higher energy collisional dissociation (HCD) fragmentation, with the MS3 fragments then detected in the Orbitrap analyzer.
 The use of SPS dramatically increases the reporter ion signal intensity and improves the ratio accuracy, due to improved counting statistics, leading to a significant increase in the number of quantified peptides.

 The pace of research and technological innovation go hand-in-hand, and it's impressive to observe this up close and personal.
-Perhaps a takeaway here is to be vigilant in staying current with cutting edge research while staying aware of new technologies, as mass spectrometry and quantitative proteomics move to the next level.
+Perhaps a takeaway here is to be vigilant in staying current with cutting edge research while keeping aware of new technologies.
+Mass Spectrometry and quantitative proteomics are constantly evolving sciences.